 What does an average week in the Master’s Program look like?

 Along with coursework, students in the master’s program also are involved in practicum experiences, supervision, and clinical work.
 Students generally are on campus four to five days each week to fulfill their various program responsibilities.
 Each class is three hours long and meets one time per week.
 Most classes also have a practicum which generally involves an out-of-class, clinical application assignment.
 Finally, students meet with practicum supervisors at various times to process their experience in the practicum courses.
 For students who have a Graduate Assistantship, work hours are planned around class time.

 Do I have to take the GRE to apply?

-Yes, the GRE is a requirement for all UNCG graduate students.
-The Department requires general GRE scores from a test taken within the last five years.
+For doctoral applicants, the GRE is required.
+GRE scores from a test taken within the last five years is required for doctoral students.
 Visit the GRE website to find a testing center near you.

 What do my GRE scores and GPA need to be to get into the program?